TP-Lab/kafka_plugin/README.md

 ## how does the kafka plugin work

-1.it run a task to resume the transactions on chain. there's two type of transactions:"applied transaction" and "accepted transaction"
+1. it run a task to resume the transactions on chain. there's two type of transactions:"applied transaction" and "accepted transaction"

-2.create two kafka topics, the producer of which store the applied transaction and accepted transaction in kafka queue
+2. create two kafka topics, the producer of which store the applied transaction and accepted transaction in kafka queue

-3.the dapp developer can get the transaction data through the consumer of the kafka topic.
+3. the dapp developer can get the transaction data through the consumer of the kafka topic.

 ## Based eosio version
 EOS-Mainnet/eos mainnet-1.6.1 or later